 8.7.1.8.2.1 Verify that fuel systems have mechanisms to ensure that surge pressure conditions for both Tanker and Receiver (fixed or rotary wing) during AAR do not exceed design safety limits during normal or abnormal operation.

-- a.
-Effects of single failures in tanker and receiver fuel systems;

-- b.
+b.
 Effects of surge due to:

-- i.
+i.
 Effects of pump initiation;

-- ii.
+ii.
 Flow induced static pressure build-up;

 iii.
 Valve closures in tanker and receiver (manually or automatically activated) which could terminate flow into the receiver;